The verb 保护

 Recently I decided to take a look at Internet resources to figure out the correct usage of the Chinese verb 保护 / 保護 bǎohù 'to protect'.
 Unsurprisingly, I found that 保护 (保護) does not enter into this kind of construction.

-Let's look at iCIBA (爱词霸 / 愛詞霸: àicíbà) to see what kind of construction is typically used as an equivalent to English 'protect from' or 'protect against'.
+To gain a picture of how Chinese handles this kind of expression, let's look at iCIBA (爱词霸 / 愛詞霸: àicíbà) to see what kind of construction is typically used as an equivalent to English 'protect from' or 'protect against'.

 Examples of 保护, as an equivalent of English 'protect' in the kind of construction we are discussing, are as follows.
 There are quite a few.
 (We include some examples where English does not use 'protect'):